howarddyer/howarddyer.github.io/_posts/2017-08-08-most-useful-css-grid-properties-and-their-shorthands.markdown

 ---
 layout: post
-title:  "Most Useful CSS Grid Properties and Their Shorthands"
+title:  "Most Useful CSS Grid Properties And Their Shorthands"
 date:   2017-08-09 19:31:00
 description: "If nothing else, ensure you learn how to use grid-template, grid-area and grid-gap."
 label: note